Peace journalism: Effects of war journalism

 Therefore viewers are primed to pay more attention to future information, which is consistent with the automatically activated attitudes formed by war journalism.
 Research into the ever present framing in the media supports this conclusion: "Certainly people can recall their own facts, forge linkages not made explicitly in the text, or retrieve from memory a causal explanation or cure that is completely absent from the text.
 In essence, this is just what professors encourage their students to do habitually.
 But Zaller (1992), Kahneman and Tversky (1984), and Iyengar (1991), among others, suggest that on most matters of social or political interest, people are not generally so well-informed and cognitively active, and that framing therefore heavily influences their responses to communications".

 Research shows that war journalism can have negative emotional impacts on audience members.
 These include feelings of hopelessness and powerlessness, compounded by increased anxiety, mood disturbance, sadness and a sense of disconnection with physical and social environments.
 Research by Galtung and Ruge (1965) finds negativity bias in foreign news.
 This has also been confirmed more recently by Nohrstedt and Ottosen (2008).

-This can affect reactions towards the conflict itself, and an audience's general psychological wellbeing, which biasses their view of the world as excessively chaotic and may cause serious anxiety and emotional difficulties, and a sense of disempowerment and disconnection.
+This can affect reactions towards the conflict itself, and an audience's general psychological wellbeing, which biases their view of the world as excessively chaotic and may cause serious anxiety and emotional difficulties, and a sense of disempowerment and disconnection.

 Vicarious trauma can increase these negative effects, where "even 'normal', intelligent, educated individuals can become highly suggestible towards violent acts in formerly unexpected contexts".

 These negative emotional states may discourage audience members from criticism and challenge of the biased information presented through war journalism.
 These public concerns may appear to be "someone else's problem" and best left to "experts", who alone have the necessary knowledge, time, and emotional endurance.
 These negative emotional responses may also discourage creative engagement with the conflict and conflict parties.
 This is especially troubling considering the critical role of creativity in conflict resolution and peacebuilding.